HamoCorp/LinuxReader/README.md

 # LinuxReader
-Dyslexia friendly Linux read highlighted texts with tts and a hotkey. similar to browser extentions like speakit but works across the whole Linux pc even read from the terminal
+Dyslexia friendly Linux read highlighted texts with TTS and a hotkey. similar to browser extentions like speakit but works across the whole Linux pc even read from the terminal

 # install